expretio/capnp-maven-plugin/README.md

 ### Attributes

 * Requires a Maven project to be executed.
+* Requires dependency resolution of artifacts in scope: runtime.
 * The goal is thread-safe and supports parallel builds.
 * Binds by default to the lifecycle phase: generate-sources.